harveyt/harveyt.github.io/_drafts/tools-of-the-trade.markdown

   cable.

   I've used Samsung monitors at work for ten years, and they seem like great monitors.
-This particular one broke down, the screen went garbled, but Samsung has an *excellent* 3 year warranty, you print off the forms from their website, put it back in it's original box (keep your original boxes always) and put on the pre-paid postage, drop off at UPS and UPS send it back.
+This particular one broke down after two years; the screen went pixelated and garbled, like something had chewed on an important signal wire.

+  Samsung has an *excellent* 3 year warranty, you print off the forms from their website, put it back in it's original box (keep your original boxes always) and put on the pre-paid postage, drop off at UPS and UPS send it back.
 Took under a week to fix, superb service!

 Installation and Administration
 ===============================